martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-12-08-gre-toefl-preparation.markdown

 ### GRE Preparation

 I tried to study for GRE during my summer internship, but couldn't do much beyond understanding the exam pattern.
-I started off with [these](https://drive.google.com/open?id=0B36C1JLEtF-7d3c1VUppWVFIUGs) Magoosh / GreenlightTestPrep videos (download them quickly before they are taken off!).
+I started off with [these](https://drive.google.com/open?id=0B36C1JLEtF-7d3c1VUppWVFIUGs) Magoosh / GreenlightTestPrep videos.
 I recommend fully understanding the different question types and exam pattern before venturing into hardcore preparation.
 I resumed my GRE preparation between 24th and 30th July, and finally 5th August to 27th August (examination day).
 I would have loved to prepare for 1-2 weeks more, but I am happy with the final outcome.

 #### Preparation Material